Lion-shine/Segment-Membranes-and-Nuclei-from-Histopathological-Images-via-Nuclei-Point-level-Supervision/README.md

 As an example from our dataset, we visualize the ground truth using colored-coordinates.
 In this visualization, red represents complete membrane, blue represents incomplete membrane, and green represents no membrane.
+You can refer to the `prepare_data.py` file for data preprocessing.
+In this project, the goal is to convert point annotations and images into dictionary format and then save them as .h5 files.

 | Image | ground truth |
 | -----|-----|